Are you struggling with indoor grow room design & setup?

-Just the thought of your plants growing and flowering can excite any grower.
+Just the thought of your growing and flowering plants indoors and flowering can excite any grower.
 But, some newer growers get caught up here.

 Do you have a spare bedroom?

 An entire garage?

 We are going to show you some indoor common grow room setup you can copy for your own setup, and talk about some important things to consider when designing your grow room!

 One of the most common locations for your first indoor grow is a spare bedroom.
 Or in some cases, your closet.

-This is a great way to get started because it is very easy to check on your plants, and you never really have to go out of your way to feed or inspect.
+This is a great way to get started.
+Not only is it very easy to check on your plants indoors.
+But, you never really have to go out of your way to feed or inspect!
+It's a win-win situation.

 We are going to base all our examples in this section off a standard 12' x 10' spare bedroom.

 2' x 4' grow tent setup and design

-This is the smallest, most simple grow room example we will show you.
-The 2' x 4' grow tent design will allow you to grow 2-4 full sized plants, or you can substitute with smaller pots to grow more small-medium sized plants.
+This is the smallest, most simple growing room example we will show you.
+The 2' x 4' grow tent design will allow you to grow 2-4 full sized plants, or you can substitute with smaller pots to grow more small-medium-sized plants.

 There are a few options when designing your grow, as you can see above.